 Lisa G. Arrowood

 Lisa G. Arrowood is a Founding Partner of Arrowood Peters.
-Previously a Founding Partner of Todd & Weld LLP and a partner and associate at Hale and Dorr, she has over twenty-five years' experience practicing law in the areas of business litigation, employment disputes, medical malpractice, personal injury and legal malpractice.
+Previously a Founding Partner of Todd & Weld LLP and a partner and associate at Hale and Dorr, she has over thirty years' experience practicing law in the areas of business litigation, employment disputes, medical malpractice, personal injury and legal malpractice.
 She is well known for her ability to try to a jury, judge or arbitrator breach of contract claims, medical malpractice cases, legal malpractice cases, sexual harassment and other employment claims and all forms of business tort cases.
 She has litigated cases in state and federal courts in Massachusetts, New Hampshire, Vermont, New Jersey, Texas, Virginia, Rhode Island, Nevada, and Connecticut.
 Her extensive jury trial experience resulted in her induction into fellowship in the American College of Trial Lawyers in 2000 and the International Academy of Trial Lawyers in 2014.
 She has been described in Chambers USA, America's Leading Lawyers for Business as a "dynamic courtroom attorney" and "a force of nature" with "tremendous talent" in cross-examination.

 From 2010 – 2013, Ms. Arrowood held a three year appointment as the First Circuit Representative to the ABA Standing Committee on the Federal Judiciary.
 The 15-member Committee evaluates all nominations of Article III judges to the federal district courts, circuit courts of appeals and the United States Supreme Court, as well as various territorial district courts.
 She has held leadership positions in the American College of Trial Lawyers and is currently the President Elect of the Boston Bar Association.
 She also serves on the Massachusetts Board of Bar Overseers.